 Plus, they have section navigation on the side of the homepage that you don't see too often on HubSpot sites.

 They do a great job applying the theme of their background pattern to the whole website as well.
 Their graphics and team section have the same pixelated style.

 OverGo Studio uses some subtle hover animations to get you engaged in using their website.
-On their homepage the logo tilts, their testimonials translate up just a tad, their HubSpot Impact Award tilts, their solid color calls-to-action grow.
-Their clients, resources and portfolio pages use animation as well and it really works for the consistency of the site.
+On their homepage the logo tilts, the testimonials translate up just a tad, the HubSpot Impact Award tilts, and their solid color calls-to-action grow.
+Their clients, resources, and portfolio pages use animation as well and it really works for the consistency of the site.

 Inturact has some awesome, messaging on their website.
 You don't have to look any further than their header on their homepage.
 "Wake Up.
 Kick Saas.
 Repeat."
-They use a web friendly font in "Open Sans" that further accentuate their content.
+They use a web-friendly font in "Open Sans" that further accentuates their content.

 Their video background is simple, but engaging.